mansikhemka/Embedded-CNN-based-vehicle-classification-and-counting-in-non-laned-road-traffic/README.md

 #Description
 * YOLO(You Only Look Once) version 2 pretrained on Imagenet has been used as the base for the network.
 The network helps in object detection and classification by scanning test image only once.

-*For our purpose, we further trained this model on PASCAL VOC 2007 and KITTI Vision Benchmark Suite datasets.
+*To improve accuracy, we further trained this model on PASCAL VOC 2007 and KITTI Vision Benchmark Suite datasets.

+*

 #Models